AsmaraRP/walletpayment/README.md

 ## Description

-FAZZPAY is a e-wallet and payment tools for making easy every transaction and share digital money.
+FAZZPAY/ZWallet is a e-wallet and payment tools for making easy every transaction and share digital money.
 In this project, we made the simple platform that's used to transcation likes top-up digital money, transfer each other, and  historical flow balance.

 ## How It Works ?